qxdFox/DDNet-Client-List/README.md

 - Entity Client is a client made by [qxdFox](https://github.com/qxdFox/) that is a combination of a few clients.
 - It used to be a Chillerbot-ux and T-Client combo but has received a few original features.
-- The main features are the Warlist, Chatcommands, Chatbubbles, quickactions and Cosmetics but there's a lot more.
+- It's main features are most features from T-Client alongside Chat Bubbles, Media Island, Chat scrolling and selection and lots more.

 ### [Rushie Client (R-Client)](https://github.com/RushieClient/RushieClient-ddnet)